life & liberty

 However several Christian denominations have risen to return to the original Christian ‘non-violent’ creed.
 Amongst these are The Society of Friends that were the first Christian denomination to form a faith-based vegetarian association, establishing the Friends Vegetarian Society in 1902.
 Otherwise known as the Quakers this Christian group previously also played a major role in the formation of the Vegetarian Society of England in 1847.

-In contrast contemporary environmentalism and ethic philosophies considers that nature and animals have rights and thus should not be exploited in an unrestrained and unlimited manner.
+Following the foundation of these many historical examples of evolved ethics and subsequent dietary reform, contemporary environmentalism and ethical philosophies maintain the stance that nature and animals have rights, and thus should not be exploited in an unrestrained and unlimited manner.

-Animal rights activism is the fastest growing activist platform across the globe.
+In the current age, Animal Rights Activism is the fastest growing activist platform across the globe.